In this article:

 Setting aside a few hours to talk to each provider (not to mention hours investigating their competitors' prices) might not be realistic for you.
 If researching dozens of cellphone plans isn't your idea of a fun Friday evening, consider hiring a company to negotiate for you.

-You can find plenty of bill negotiating services and apps by searching online.
+You can also find other types of negotiating services and apps by searching online.
 Be sure to do your homework before working with a service.
 Read customer reviews and search online to see if there are any lawsuits or complaints against the company.

 Negotiate Your Way to Utility Bill Savings

-Negotiating your utility bills is a little-known tactic that can pay off big.
+Negotiating your utility bills yourself or with help from services like BillFixer is a little-known tactic that can pay off big.
 You may never be able to negotiate your way out of laundry or taxes, but with a little practice, you can negotiate your way to lower monthly bills—and have more money for the things that really matter to you.